PSFC-HEDP/lettuce/readme.md

 ## To do

-I have zero time to work on this rite now, but there are a few minor changes I want to make that will greatly improve this library before I hand LILAC off.  and some major changes.
+I have zero time to work on this rite now, but there are a few changes and enhancements I want to make that will greatly improve this library before I hand LILAC off.  and some major changes.
 - allow multiple runs be started simultaneusly by simply separating their names with commas.
-- instead of quitting when the user tries to overwrite a run without having set `--force`, ask them `[Y/n]`-style whether they want to overwrite it.
 - have options like `--flux_limiter=.07` to automaticly generate a new set of run_inputs based on an existing row in run_inputs.csv but with one parameter tweaked and an appropriate tag appended to the name with a slash.
-- make the output PDFs portait instead of landscape
+- make the output PDFs portait instead of landscape, or use two columns.
-- use Lotus to set up IRIS runs instead of my current thing that doesn't actually work.
 - write an IRIS postprocessing script that makes a PDF with some spectra and images.
+- change the status recorded in run_outputs.csv from "pending" to "running" when it gets off the queue (right now it goes straight from "pending" to "completed" when it finishes, which is misleading.)
+- find a way to change the status recorded in run_outputs.csv to "cancelled" when it gets cancelled (it's rough because none of my code gets called when that happens).

 ## some notes on LILAC and IRIS (or: one weird trick the LILAC user guide doesn't want you to know)